HCPC Defence Lawyers for HCPC Investigations, Referrals, Hearings & Tribunals

 If you’ve been referred to the HCPC, the possible sanctions you are facing have serious implications for your registration and livelihood, potentially ending your career.
 Our HCPC Lawyers have extensive experience of defending registrants in fitness to practise investigations by the HCPC and proceedings before the Health and Care Professions Tribunal Service (HCPTS).

-Our dedicated HCPC Solicitors have vast experience of dealing with a wide range of HCPC cases, including allegations of serious misconduct and poor professional competence.
+Our dedicated HCPC Solicitors have vast experience of dealing with a wide range of HCPC Investigations, including allegations of serious misconduct and poor professional competence.

 If you find yourself being investigated by the HCPC, please get in touch with us.
-It is important that you obtain specialist legal advice as soon as you become aware that you are being investigated.
+It is important that you speak to Lawyers specialising in HCPC Investigations as soon as you become aware that you are being investigated.

 We have an impressive track record in defending professionals before the main regulatory bodies, including the HCPC.
 We are instructed by professionals across the UK and by all the major trade unions to represent their members.
-To speak to a Regulatory Law Solicitor, contact Clifford Johnson & Co. today.
+Contact Clifford Johnston today to speak to one of our specialists HCPC Defence Lawyers.

 Why choose Clifford Johnston & Co?